844-914-1942

 The initial purchase price for your share is the most significant cost, but it's not the only one.
 Think of it like owning a vacation home in an exclusive community; there are ongoing costs to keep everything running perfectly.
 In addition to your initial investment, you’ll pay a monthly management fee.
 This covers fixed costs like pilot salaries, hangar storage, insurance, and regular maintenance.
 On top of that, you'll pay a direct hourly operating fee for the time you're actually in the air, which covers fuel, in-flight catering, and landing fees.
 These fees ensure the entire operation runs smoothly and safely behind the scenes.

-Myth: A Jet Is Always Available Instantly
+Myth: A Jet Is Available Instantly

 While fractional ownership provides guaranteed access, it isn't quite the same as having a jet waiting on the tarmac 24/7.
 Most programs guarantee you an aircraft with a certain amount of notice, typically ranging from 4 to 48 hours.
 This is a key feature that distinguishes it from on-demand charter services, where availability is subject to the market.
 With a fractional share, you have a contractual right to a jet, which provides incredible peace of mind.
 However, it still requires a bit of advance planning to schedule your flights, especially compared to the responsibilities of managing your own aircraft.

-Myth: You Can Leave at Any Time
+Myth: You Can Exit the Program at Any Time

 Joining a fractional ownership program is a significant commitment, not a month-to-month subscription.
 Most contracts last for about five years.
 This long-term structure helps the provider manage the fleet effectively and maintain service quality for all owners.
 At the end of your contract term, you typically have a few options.
 Most programs will offer to buy back your share at its fair market value, or you can choose to sell it to another buyer.
 It’s important to fully understand this exit strategy and the terms of the agreement before you sign, ensuring it fits your long-term financial plans.